-As you enhance your workplace wellness program, you may be planning to start a health-focused newsletter or revamp your current one.
+Whether you are looking to find ways to virtually engage with employees or stimulate workplace wellness, you might consider releasing a health-focused newsletter for your employees.
 You will want your newsletter to reflect the ongoing shifts in your workers’ lives when it comes to their attitudes and behaviors related to health and wellbeing.

 - Keep articles short, with scannable subheads and bulleted lists.

 - Offer action steps that lead employees to more information.

 - Provide a variety of content so there is something for everyone: recipes, simple exercises such as desk stretches, health-related work events, etc.

 - Make sure fonts are consistent, there is lots of white space and you use images that help tell the story.